Send the link below via email or IMCopy

 Motor and sensory intact throughout, non-focal exam

-Your patient was not wearing his seat belt when his car was hit from behind 30 minutes ago.
-He says he was stopped at a red light when this happened.
-He doesn't really remember the collision, and the first thing he can recall afterward is waking up with a sore neck while the paramedics were knocking on the window.
-He quickly regained consciousness and unlocked the door.
+Your patient was not wearing her seat belt when her car struck a telephone pole 30 minutes ago.
+She states she had been driving all night and fell asleep at the wheel.
+She doesn't really remember the collision, and the first thing she can recall afterward is waking up with a sore neck while the paramedics were knocking on the window.
+She quickly regained consciousness and unlocked the door.
 The neck pain is described as sharp.
-He has no prior neck problems or any other injury, nor does he have any chest pain, shortness of breath, abdominal pain, or problems with his extremities.
+She has no prior neck problems.
+She does complain of a diffuse headache and achiness in the center of her chest and abdomen, but she denies problems with her extremities.

 Fracture of the body of C5 with a small fragment anteriorly